rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.4.0.txt

 STOMP plugin
 ------------
 bug fixes
-- fix bug when publishing from STOMP, but subscribing from non-STOMP
+- do not crash when publishing from STOMP, but subscribing from non-STOMP
-- fix crash when publishing with undefined headers
+- do not crash when publishing with undefined headers
-- fix bug when publishing messages with bodies spanning packets
+- do not crash when publishing messages with bodies spanning packets
 - receipts for SEND frames wait on confirms
-- fix bug that would cause a DISCONNECT with receipt to be issued even when a clean shutdown had not occurred
+- do not issue a DISCONNECT with receipt when a clean shutdown has *not* occurred

 enhancements
 - add documentation.
 See